adamsilver/adamsilver.io-jekyll/_posts/2015-02-09-technical-wanking.md

 Fortunately, he didn't just call me names.
 He went on to constructively explain how all the not-so-good aspects of the code and UX were self-induced.
 Here are a few of the problems we were solving:

-1. **Writing a client-side Javascript router.** Server-side technology (in our case Rails) has perfectly reliable routing.
+**1. Writing a client-side Javascript router.** Server-side technology (in our case Rails) has perfectly reliable routing.
 Let the browser handle the browsing.

-2. **Writing a client-side Javascript view renderer to rebuild/render only parts of the DOM tree that changed.** Again server-side frameworks have you covered.
+**2. Writing a client-side Javascript view renderer to rebuild/render only parts of the DOM tree that changed.** Again server-side frameworks have you covered.
 The browser is an expert at parsing and rendering HTML.
 Script will never do it better.

-3. **Writing client-side Javascript to massage and work with generic REST APIs.** It's standard practice for a server-side framework to compose beautiful fit-for-purpose view-models ready for consumption by server-side view templates.
+**3. Writing client-side Javascript to massage and work with generic REST APIs.** It's standard practice for a server-side framework to compose beautiful fit-for-purpose view-models ready for consumption by server-side view templates.

 James went on to explain the application could have been better had we used a traditional architecture, without all the inherent [problems with SPAs](/articles/the-disadvantages-of-single-page-applications/).